Recycling In Switzerland: What Are The Rules?

 Recycling paper

 Also, when recycling cardboard like pizza or takeout boxes, you can recycle only the clean parts.
-So, if there’s a greasy stain on your pizza box, it’s advised you cut it off before getting rid of it.
+So, if there’s a greasy stain on your pizza box, you should cut it off before getting rid of it.

 Tetrapak

-Additionally, keep in mind that Tetrapak cartons (like fruit juices or some milk etc) should be separated from other paper and cardboard waste.
-Some municipalities have specific Tetrapak collection bins, and this is because Tetrapak usually has an aluminum layer on the inside that can’t be recycled with other cardboard.
-These containers will always have a Tetrapak indication at the bottom, so just look for that if you’re not sure how you’re supposed to dispose of a container.
+Tetrapak cartons (like fruit juices, some milk etc) should be separated from other paper and cardboard waste.
+Some municipalities have specific Tetrapak collection bins because Tetrapak has an aluminum layer on the inside that can’t be recycled with other cardboard.
+These containers will always have a Tetrapak symbol on the bottom you can check.

-Plastic materials other than PET or plastic milk bottles seem like they can’t be recycled in Switzerland because they are not collected or taken back to the supermarket.
-However, there is a way!
+Plastic materials other than PET and other plastic bottles have to be taken back to the supermarket.

-Just be aware you can’t dispose of plastic bags or plates and cutlery together with these plastic materials.
-There’s really no explanation why that is, and it’s best to avoid buying these items altogether, at least if you want to avoid a pile-up of non-recyclable trash in your home.
+Just be aware you can’t dispose of plastic bags, plates, and cutlery in the sammel sack.
+There’s no explanation why that is, and it’s best to avoid buying these items altogether, at least if you want to prevent a pile-up of non-recyclable trash in your home.

 Electronic and Electrical Equipment

-The idea is that you have actually paid for the recycling of them when you bought them.
-So, any store that sells them has to take anything electronic back.
-So, what I do is take them into Fust or Interdiscount and they have a place to put them out the back.
-You can take them to almost any electronic store, but I find the bigger ones are better set up to deal with it, and more helpful.
+I take them into Fust or Interdiscount and they collect them for recycling.
+You can take them to almost any electronic store, but I find the bigger ones are better set up to deal with it.

 It’s also possible to drop off certain electronics at collection points.
-There are SWICO drop-off points in many cities throughout the country, and they will collect pretty much anything that has a screen.
+There are SWICO drop-off points in many cities throughout the country, and they will collect pretty much anything with a screen.

 Glass